calidion/vig-api/README.md

 Egg API is a simple api rule for http based api design.
 Egg API is to reduce complexity Restful Api introduced.

+RESTful API problems:
+1. Complexity.
+There are at least five methods you should be handling.
+2. None productive.
+We must decide every time if we should use PUT/POST, where we need an eat/paint.
+3. None accurate.
+HTTP Methods is limited and none extensible, so the method can not be accurate for apis.
+4. None descriptive.
+Restful API somethings can be too simple to understand.

+Rules:

 1. Egg API uses HTTP GET/POST as the primary methods.
 2. GET mehtod for data retrieving from server.
 3. POST method for data sending to server.